-This five-day course located in Washington's Skagit Valley provides students with expert knowledge of cider and perry principles and practices.
-The curriculum is taught by WSU fermentation specialist, Bri Ewing, and includes information regarding cider culture, production, and business.
+This five-day course provides students with expert knowledge of cider and perry principles and practices.
+The curriculum is taught by WSU fermentation specialist, Bri Ewing, and includes information regarding cider culture, production, science, and business.
 Students of this course will participate in hands-on sensory demonstrations, laboratory exercises, and blending trials.
 The course is located at the University of Idaho Food Technology Center in Caldwell, ID, less than 30 miles from the Boise airport.

 The course involves hands-on practical lab work, lectures, workshops, and cider tastings that include:

 - A detailed step-by-step guide to cider and perry production